kyriosaa/portfolio/content/projects/DittoBot.md

 image: '/images/dittobot.png'
 ---

 A custom Discord bot built with Python using discord.py.
 Features include automated moderation, user interaction commands, automatic regex checking, and integration with external APIs.
-Includes a database so it can be used in multiple servers.
+Currently being used in a community of over 32,000 members and actively maintained.